 Chronic Pain

 Chronic pain can sometimes feel like the bane of the human experience.
-While emotional pain can be just as severe, physical pain often doesn't feel like something that can simply go away as we think about something else.
+While emotional pain can be just as severe, physical pain often strike us as having much to do with the mind.
 It feels here to stay.
+Moreover, it often feels completely detached from our psychological state of mind.

-On top of the unpleasant sensation, we often experience a tremendous amount of inner turmoil, guilt, which takes us even deeper into a negative place.
+On top of the unpleasant sensation, we often experience a tremendous amount of inner turmoil, anger, and guilt, which takes us even deeper into a negative place.

-Dr. John E Sarno, a chiropractor, had many patients throughout his decades of doing work.
-Noticing that nobody was fundamentally getting better, he turned to resources outside of the scope of physicality.
-He stumbled upon the notion that pain was had a psychological root.
+Dr. John E Sarno, a chiropractor, had many patients throughout his decades of doing work that had chronic pain, notably along around the spine and back.
+Noticing that nobody was fundamentally getting better from his practice, he turned to resources outside of the scope of physicality.
+He stumbled upon the notion that pain had a psychological root, specifically unconscious guilt.
 He started to recommend his clients see psychologists in addition to getting their chiropractor treatment.
-Surprisingly, he began to notice people actually becoming cured of their seeming physical ailments.
+Surprisingly, he began to notice people actually becoming cured of their physical ailments.

-While this may sound crazy, once we begin to see that the brain and the body are literally one system, and that the experience of pain is fundamentally a subjective experience (in other words, the sensations are filtered through the mind before we become conscious of them), it doesn't sound too far out.
+While this may sound crazy, once we begin to see that the brain and the body are literally one system, and that the experience of pain is fundamentally a subjective experience, it doesn't sound too far out at all.
+In fact it sounds obvious and simple.
+It's the very reason why thinking of a lemon makes your mouth water.
+Thoughts are powerful!

-Fundamentally, the disharmony we feel within ourselves at moments we are in physical pain, more specifically chronic pain (not the kind where we get stung by a bee and do a little jump for example), comes from a discord between the 'I' and the experience.
-This discord generates a tremendous amount of inner conflict, which zaps our energy and lowers our ability to see clearly.
-Then we feel stuck, and don't have the energy to see what's zapping our energy.
+Fundamentally, the disharmony we feel within ourselves at moments we are in physical pain - more specifically chronic pain, not the kind where we get stung by a bee and do a little jump for example - is amplified greatly, and it some cases purely caused by, inner psychological conflict.
+This disharmony in the mind generates a tremendous amount of negative emotion, which zaps our energy and lowers our ability to see clearly, and our body's ability to enter a state of healing.

 Subscribe